alump/MapLayout/README.md

 ## Release notes

-### Version 0.1.0 (TBD)
+### Version 0.1.0 (2017-03-31)
-- Still under development
-- ...
+- Initial release
+- Click events have coordinates and SVG element ids, but not child components yet
+- Only coordinate system for now is ViewBox based from SVG file
+- Locations of child components not yet updated when size of component changes

 ## Roadmap

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
 That said, the following features are planned for upcoming releases:
-- Adding components to layout (make it actually a layout)
-- Layout click events (to notify when child component is clicked)
+- LayoutClickEvent type events (when child components are clicked)
-- Hover effects
 - Optimize SVG map (too large now)
 - Zooming (allows to adjust viewpoint via server API)
 - Latitude and Longitude in click events